-A program began with speakers from CAARPR (Chicago Alliance Against Racist and Political Repression), Black Lives Matter Chicago, and various other social and political organizations.
-The demands for the march were clear: defund CPD, create community oversight boards for the police, and reinvest the $1.7 billion dollars the city spends on the police into social and economic support for Chicagoans.
-Speakers made natural connections between police violence, racism, and capitalism, and most of the signs did too – an incredible shift, given the strong liberal protest culture in Chicago.
+A program began with speakers from Chicago Alliance Against Racist and Political Repression (CAARPR), Black Lives Matter Chicago, and various other social and political organizations.
+The demands for the march were clear: defund the Chicago Police Department (CPD), create community oversight boards for the police, and reinvest the $1.7 billion dollars the city spends on the police into social and economic support for Chicagoans.
+Speakers made natural connections between police violence, racism, and capitalism, and most of the signs did too — an incredible shift, given the strong liberal protest culture in Chicago.

 The march stepped off.
 It was only once we took the street that I realized how huge it was.
-I couldn’t see the beginning or end, and later found out there were 8,000-10,000 marchers.
-June 6th was Breonna Taylor’s 27th birthday — the woman murdered by Louisville police in her own home in March — and for nearly the whole march people chanted her name.
+I couldn’t see the beginning or end, and I later found out there were 8,000–10,000 marchers.
+June 6 was the twenty-seventh birthday of Breonna Taylor — the woman murdered by Louisville police in her own home in March — and for nearly the whole march people chanted her name.

 Somewhere in the middle of this, I started to cry.
 People of all ages and genders and races were committed to each other in solidarity in a way I’ve never seen at any of the protests I’ve been to in my life.
 Water and snacks and tenderness and help flowed freely.
 Everyone was in a mask except the cops flanking us.
 We walked through wealthy West Town and yelled for rich people on balconies to come down.
 We walked under viaducts and screamed and shouted.
 A Jeep full of guys with Black Lives Matter signs and an enormous Puerto Rican flag met us at each blocked intersection to blast music on big speakers, and a cheer went up every time they appeared.

-Finally around 8:45 pm we made a loop back to the park, and the march stopped at the intersection of Ogden and Randolph.
+Finally, around 8:45 p.m., we made a loop back to the park, and the march stopped at the intersection of Ogden and Randolph.
 Thousands of us took a knee and were absolutely silent for the 8 minutes and 46 seconds it took Derek Chauvin to murder George Floyd.
-We stayed put and silent past the 9 pm curfew, tense and surrounded on three sides by riot cops.
-Ultimately the organizers called for dispersal around 9:15, with the caveat that people stick together, and the cops let us peacefully depart.
+We stayed put and silent past the 9 p.m. curfew, tense and surrounded on three sides by riot cops.
+Ultimately the organizers called for dispersal around 9:15 p.m. with the caveat that people stick together, and the cops let us peacefully depart.
 I wish we could have held the intersection longer, but I’m glad they made the choice to keep everyone safe.